Resource Development Worker Responsibilities

 - Complete the required cooperative agreements and paperwork.

 - Complete the Professional Family Development Plan, CD-100, with the family.
 Contact the family and set a date to meet with the family to discuss and work on the CD-100 within 30 days of initial licensure.
 A new CD-100 is created at each license renewal.
-The CD-100 should be reviewed quarterly and annually.
-The licensing worker should also discuss the family’s progress in the CD-100 at the quarterly home visits.
+The CD-100 should be reviewed annually.

 - Conduct quarterly in-home visits with all licensed resource provider homes, which should include, but is not limited to, a walk through of the home to assure the home continues to meet licensing standards.
-If there are weapons in the home, the storage of these weapons must be reviewed with the family and the worker should request to review the storage.
-Ensure all medication (prescription, non-prescription, and authorized) and all alcohol, is enclosed in a locked container or cabinet, so as to be inaccessible to children.
+Document the walk-through on the Resource Provider Quarterly Home Visit form CD-118.

 Quarterly visits are conversational allowing for the sharing of concerns as well as accomplishments and development of a mutual relationship of trust.
 The visits are to be used as a prompt to have meaningful conversations about pertinent issues and assure compliance with licensing requirements.
 In addition, the visits are an opportunity to identify resources for the resource provider such as support groups, to have discussions about respite care, and the resource parent meeting their own needs.
 Discussions about training needs and any behaviors of the child(ren) that may need addressing shall occur as well.